-Give your patio or driveway paving a winter clean this autumn by following our step-by-step guide.
-By doing so you will not only keep your paving looking clean & tidy but it will help stop your paving being slippery over Winter.
+Give paving a winter clean by following our step-by-step guide.
+By doing so you will not only keep your paving looking clean & tidy but it will help stop your paving being slippery over the cold frosty days.
 It could also help if you have to remove snow or ice from your patio or driveway paving.
-And It will also help make cleaning your paving next year so much easier.
+And It will also help make cleaning your paving in the Spring or Summer so much easier.

 Read our easy-to-follow guide to help give your patio or driveway paving a winter clean.
 This will help keep your paving safe to use over the winter months in preparation for next spring.
 Try to prepare your paving as early as possible.
 During autumn after the last of the leaves have fallen from the trees is an ideal time to clean your paving ready for winter.